Residential and Small Commercial Dispute Resolution Services - Frequently Asked Questions and Answers

 A: The mediator will write up a settlement agreement at the meeting and both parties sign the agreement.
 The complaint remains open until the terms of the agreement are completed.
 We don’t like to let agreements reach beyond 6 months.

 A: Stay in contact with your Analyst.
 If you file in small claims court for your county, the process is quick and simple in most cases.
-Filing in circuit court generally requires an attorney and can take longer to develop the complaint, just keep the Analyst in the loop.
+Filing in circuit court generally requires an attorney and can take longer to develop the complaint, so be sure to stay in communication with your Analyst.

 A: The residential/small commercial surety bond does not cover any attorney fees.
 You will need to decide whether to file your complaint in small claims court and accept a maximum judgement of $10,000 with no attorney or file in circuit court and present your case with an attorney.
 Attorney fees can run into tens of thousands of dollars if you have to go to a circuit court hearing.
 Only you can decide the best path to follow with where you choose to file your case.